a-bentofreire/beamtoix/docs/pages/library/story.md

 Same as `getStoryToTeleport()` but it returns as `StoryConfig` object.
 Use this function instead of getStoryToTeleport, if you need to add extra fields.
-Modifying the content of `config.abeamer` is forbidden for 3rd-party remote server rendering.
+Modifying the content of `config.beamtoix` is forbidden for 3rd-party remote server rendering.

 ### Story.teleport()